grafalex82/QViewer/README.md

 PyQt5.
 It is designed for quickly inspecting and reviewing images without leaving the keyboard or returning to a file manager.

+> **Inspiration:** QViewer is inspired by IrfanView, another lightweight and
+> fast image viewer with an excellent user experience.
+Some QViewer hotkeys are
+> therefore similar to IrfanView's.
+However, IrfanView lacks lasso zoom in
+> full-screen mode, a capability QViewer provides.
+IrfanView is focused solely
+> on viewing, so reviewing images requires a separate application.
+QViewer's
+> review mode lets you select good images as you view them.

 Main features are:
 - Windowed and full-screen modes.
 - Lasso or mouse-wheel zoom.